isomerpages/mlaw-marketingshopfront/_dispute-resolution/0-why-resolve-disputes-in-singapore.md

 ### Judicial support

-Singapore courts have a strong international outlook, and increasingly consider a wide diversity of foreign judgments in their decisions.
+Singapore courts have a strong international outlook, and consider a wide diversity of foreign judgments in their decisions.

 There is strong judicial support  where the judicial philosophy is to accord a substantial degree of judicial deference to the outcomes and processes of international commercial arbitration in recognition of party autonomy.
 In Singapore, our courts have been slow to assume jurisdiction over a matter that the parties have agreed to refer to international arbitration, intervening only where appropriate and necessary to do so, and within the framework provided for by the New York Convention and our International Arbitration Act.